-Over Thanksgiving week, the Franklin and Yourishin families decided to do one last couples only trip across the pond before children.
+Over Thanksgiving week of 2017, the Franklin and Yourishin families decided to do one last couples only trip across the pond before children.
 Granted, Caylee was already pregnant and the doctor advised not to travel following the trip.
 So it ended up being #cayleesbabymoon.

 Where to go with a limited timeframe?
 Airfare dictated the first city. $250 flights from Denver to London and Brussels to Denver.
 Purchased!
 Next?
 What filler locations can we also include?
 Paris and Bruges.
 If you haven’t heard of the little town of Bruges, google it, take a trip, and tell me that it isn’t one of the coolest medieval towns in Europe!
 Well known for its Beer and Chocolate, Bruges is a must visit!